choudhary-archit/mainsite/content/resume.md

                          where="Homi Bhabha Centre for Science Education"
                          when="2020" %}}
-The premier mathematics contest of India, open to all students from Classes 8 to 12 who qualify the preceding rounds; I won it in Class 9, and the preceding rounds in Class 8
+The premier mathematics contest of India, open to all students from Classes 8 to 12 who qualify the preceding rounds; I won it in Class 9
         {{% /resume-entry %}}

         {{% resume-entry what="Awardee of the Diploma of the 16th Sharygin Geometry Olympiad"